 Lesson: The more emotions are associated with a product, the more people value it.

-Once someone owns a product, they begin fantasizing about the game.
-Lottery winners were creating “pre-memories” of the game, and felt like selling their tickets would cause them to miss out on these fun, future experiences.
+And once someone owned the Duke-UNC tickets, they begin fantasizing about the game.
+Lottery winners were creating what Ariely dubbed “pre-memories” of the game.
+It felt like selling their tickets would cause them to miss out on these fun, future experiences.

 How to Apply the Endowment Effect